yaodingyd/yaodingyd.github.io/_posts/2016-04-08-http-and-session.md

 A session can be defined as a server-side storage of information that is desired to persist throughout the user's interaction with the web site or web application.
 Intuitively, I treat session as a specific time span, for example, the time browser window keeps open, that client and server communiate with each other.

-So, in order to keep persistent infor with stateless HTTP, here are a few different ways a server can collect client info:
+So, in order to keep persistent info with stateless HTTP, here are a few different ways a server can collect client info:
 1. Request headers: From, Referer, User-Agent
 2. Client-IP - the IP address of the client
 3. Fat Urls(rewrite URLs) - storing state of the current user by modifying the URL and redirecting to a different URL on each click; each click essentially accumulates state.
 4. Cookies - Cookies allow the server to attach arbitrary information for outgoing responses via the Set-Cookie response header.
 A cookie is set with key/value pairs separated by semicolon (;), as in Set-Cookie: session-id=12345ABC; username=nettuts.
 A server can also restrict the cookies to a specific domain and path, and it can make them persistent with an expires value.
 Cookies are automatically sent by the browser for each request made to a server, and the browser ensures that only the domain- and path-specific cookies are sent in the request.
-In cookies we  can set SessionID, or a session token, which  is a unique identifier that is generated and sent from a server to a client to identify the current interaction session.
+In cookies we can set SessionID, or a session token, which is an unique identifier that is generated and sent from a server to a client to identify the current interaction session.
 This is called *session tracking*.
 There are other techniques use other to keep tracking of session, like OAuth uses access tokens.